fac-members/fac-slides/src/slides/tfb-showcase.md

 ---

-For our next full-time cohort, beginning in September 2021, we are aiming to secure ten apprenticeships before the course begins.
+For our next full-time cohort, beginning in September 2021, we are aiming to secure up to twelve apprenticeships

 ---